 What do the boxes on the 1098-T mean and why is there nothing in Box 2?

 - Box 3 - This box will be checked since Springfield College did change its method of reporting for the calendar year.

 - Box 4 - The amount of any adjustments made to qualified tuition and related expenses reported on a prior year Form 1098-T. This amount may reduce any allowable education credits students may claim for the prior year.
 See IRS Form 8863 or IRS Publication 970 for more information.

 - Box 6 - The amount of any adjustments made for prior year scholarships or grants.
 This amount may affect the amount of any allowable tuition and fees deduction or education credit students may claim for the prior year.
 See IRS Form 8863 or IRS Publication 970 for more information.

-- Box 7 - If checked indicates that the amount reported in Box 1 includes amounts paid for an academic period beginning in the next calendar year.
-See IRS Publication 970 for more information.
+- Box 7 - If checked indicates that the amount reported in Box 1 includes amounts paid for an academic period beginning in the next calendar year. (payments made in December 2018 for terms beginning January – March 2019) See IRS Publication 970 for more information.

 - Box 8 - Indicates whether students are considered to be carrying at least one-half the normal full-time workload for their course of study at Springfield College.